TaraMathur/GildedRose/README.md

 Each click of the Update button triggers a call to the group_update method defined in app/controllers/items_controller.rb.
 The group_update method in turn makes calls to the update_values methods of each of the different items in the table, and saves the updated values to the database.

-Each item in the table is based on a class called Item that has four attributes: name, type, quality, and sell-in.
+There's a superclass called Item which has four attributes: name, type, quality, and sell-in.
-There's a separate subclass for each type of item that has unique update rules.
+Item has 4 subclasses - EventItem, ConjuredItem, AgedItem, and LegendaryItem - each with its own set of update rules.
 All classes are defined in files in the model folder.

 To extend this with new inventory items:
 - To add inventory items that don't have special update rules, in db/seeds.rb simply instantiate and save a new Item and assign the name attribute value.  e.g. Item.new(:name = "NewItemName").save!